mojaloop/mojaloop/contribute/Pragmatic-REST-Guidelines.md

 allow selected field values to be updated or trigger a state change or action without replacing the whole object.

-GET must be implemented in a *nullimpotent* manner-that is, GET never causes side effects and never modifies client-visible system state (other than logging events or updating instrumentation, e.g.).
+GET must be implemented in a *nullipotent* manner—that is, GET never causes side effects and never modifies client-visible system state (other than logging events or updating instrumentation, e.g.).

-PUT and DELETE must be implemented in an *idempotent* manner-that is, changes are applied consistently to the system data in a way that is dependent only on the state of the resource and inputs but on nothing else.
+PUT and DELETE must be implemented in an *idempotent* manner—that is, changes are applied consistently to the system data in a way that is dependent only on the state of the resource and inputs but on nothing else.
 The action has no additional effect if it is executed more than